Hithashree1384/Knowledge_based_Streamlit/README.md

 Single Turn: Does not maintain deep conversational history (each query is treated independently).

 Export to Sheets

-3. Tech Stack & APIs Used
+3. Tech Stack & APIs Used:

 Category	Component	Details

 AI Models	Gemini-2.5-flash (LLM), Gemini-embedding-001 (Embeddings)	Used for answer generation and document vectorization.

 Frameworks	LangChain	The primary orchestration framework for the RAG pipeline.

 Vector DBs	FAISS	Used as the local, high-performance vector storage and retrieval mechanism.

 UI	Streamlit	Provides the interactive web interface for file upload and chat.

 APIs	Google GenAI API	Requires a valid GOOGLE_API_KEY for all model operations.

 Export to Sheets